gciatto/asai-er.github.io/content/services/programma.md

         - international
 - goodwill

 Owner's equity, sometimes referred to as net assets, is represented differently depending on the type of business ownership.
 Business ownership can be in the form of a sole proprietorship, partnership, or a corporation.
 For a corporation, the owner's equity portion usually shows common stock, and retained earnings (earnings kept in the company).
-Retained earnings come from the retained earnings statement, prepared prior to the balance sheet.
+Retained earnings come from the retained earnings statement, prepared prior to the balance sheet.-->